Avery Dennison Controls Engineer in Greenfield, Indiana

 Conduct training of employees for proper machine adjustments and operations

-Bachelors degree in Engineering preferred
+Bachelors degree in Electrical Engineering required

 5+ years of experience in controls or electrical engineering function in a manufacturing environment